Paranoiddev/magento-freesku-module/README.md

 This module is to add a gift item or Free item to the cart of a magento 2 website, to offer customers free sample along with each purchase they make.

 This was tested on magento 2.1.8 and working.
-To make this work, follow path app/code/custom/ create folder Getitemfree and extract this into the folder.

 Activate the module through the command line.
 Using the enable module command.